 Skills Active supports some 6,500 people every year in working towards nationally recognised qualifications.
 In the reform, this is referred to as the "arranging training function".

-Our overarching role is to ensure that people working in sport, recreation and performing arts workforce have the skills to drive successful New Zealand businesses, and support the social, physical and cultural wellbeing of Kiwi communities.
+Our overarching role is to ensure that people working in sport, recreation and performing arts have the skills to drive successful New Zealand businesses, and support the social, physical and cultural wellbeing of Kiwi communities.

 By arranging for the national provision of workplace-based training, we support our industries to have a coherent, tailored system of training aligned to each of their unique sets of circumstances.